 Dr. Trainor graduated from Cornell University College of Veterinary Medicine in 2006 before completing a small animal rotating medical and surgical internship at Veterinary Specialists and Emergency Services in Rochester, NY.
 She pursued a residency in anatomic pathology and a postdoctoral fellowship in cardiovascular pathology at Texas A&M University in College Station, TX.
 Dr. Trainor went on to work as a research assistant professor in the cardiovascular and translational pathology lab at Texas A&M. She obtained additional training and experience in dermatopathology while working as a diagnostic pathologist at Abaxis Veterinary Reference Lab in the Kansas City area.
 Her other special interests include infectious diseases and zoo and wildlife pathology.
 She also works as a consultant with Marshfield Laboratories, Animal Reference Pathology, and runs Innovative Vet Path.

 Dr. Christine Watson is a New England native and a 2009 graduate of the University of Glasgow, Scotland, Veterinary School.
 Dr. Watson worked in general practice for two years before starting her pathology residency.
 She completed her anatomic pathology residency in 2014 and started working at the University of Wisconsin, Veterinary Diagnostic Laboratory as an Associate Professor.
 Dr. Watson specialized in mammalian pathology specifically domestic and laboratory animal species.
-Dr. Watson has an interest in infectious disease, specifically influenza, and has published her findings on canine influenza.
+Dr. Watson has an interest in infectious disease, specifically influenza, and have published her findings on canine influenza. “